dbursztynowski/5g-taskforce/looptest/README.md

     $ kubectl -n monitoring rollout restart statefulset/prometheus-k8s
     ```

-    - option 2: delete manually all pods of the stateful set `prometheus-k8s` (in our case there will be one pod)
+    - option 2: delete manually all pods of the stateful set `prometheus-k8s` so they are recreated (in our case there will be one pod)

     ```
     $ kubectl delete -n monitoring pod prometheus-k8s-0